 Executive Director/Chief Executive Officer

-Chief Operating Officer
+Chief Financial Officer & Chief Operating Officer

 Tim oversees the finance, human resources, information technology, business, and real estate operations of the Society.
 Tim has held senior leadership positions in the telecommunications, medical billing, and internet services industries and has served in those capacities in large and small companies, including for-profit and nonprofit entities.
 Tim has an undergraduate degree in accounting and an MBA in business management.

 Why Free the Science?
 “Breaking down cost barriers to enable authors to publish and readers to access the scientific content ECS creates is perfectly aligned with the mission of our organization.
 Eliminating the cost barriers will greatly improve the dissemination of our content and that is what ECS is all about.”